Elephantastic Vegan

 Instructions

-• Add all the ingredients (except the oil) in a large pan, stir to combine.
+• Add all the ingredients (except the oil) into a large pan, and stir to combine.
 Bring it to high heat.

-• Once the soy granule has soaked up the water, add 1 tablespoon of oil.
-Stir constantly.
+• Once the soy granule has soaked up the water, add one tablespoon of oil.
+Let it cook further, and stir every once in a while to prevent it from getting too dark.

 • It will take about 10 to 15 minutes for the soy granule to get brown and crispy.
 You might have to add a bit more oil to achieve that.
 Then you can use the vegan bacon bits as taco 'meat', in salads, on pasta, or whatever you're craving!